A Guide to eCommerce Supply Chain Management

 Whether you want to achieve on-time accuracy or self-service customer tracking, traceability is something that every SCM strives for.
 An effective supply chain helps in clarifying the strategy which in turn goes hand in hand with reducing risks too.
 A clarified strategy is essential to minimize the impacts of product recalls.

-Proactive use of big data can help in identifying inefficiencies, creating solutions, and their implementation.
+Proactive use of big data can help in identifying inefficiencies, creating solutions, and implementation.
 Furthermore, the use of such data can be effectively applied to the creation of verifiable forecasts for needs in inventory.

 Customization refers to how supply chain processes can be implemented to provide customers with what they want.
 For instance, an order of newly launched laptops may need to be fulfilled within a day.